- 24

 | Data scattered across multiple Excel files | Centralizes all data in a single database |

-| Unclear which data version is current | Real-time data updates with version control |
+| Don't know which version of data is the latest | Real-time data updates with version control |

-| No audit trail, cannot verify changes | Every transaction records who, when, and what changed |
+| No audit trail, impossible to verify | Every transaction records who did it, when, and what was changed |

-| Unclear data access permissions | Role-based Access Control with permissions by position |
+| Unclear data access permissions | Role-based Access Control assigns permissions by position |

-| Personal data mixed everywhere, PDPA compliance unclear | Categorized data storage, easily identifying where personal data resides |
+| Personal data mixed everywhere, unsure how to manage PDPA compliance | Organizes data by category, clearly identifies where personal data resides |

 Conclusion — A Key Opportunity for Every Organization Using or Planning to Use AI